mars2699/Password-Generator/README.txt

 =========================================

-This is a password generator and manager written in Python as a final project for my intro to scientific computing class.
+This is a password generator and manager made as a final project for my Python class.
 Details to follow as I finish up the project.